joseph-c-mcguire/Math-of-data-science/Marvel Social Network Data Set/readme.md

 You're given a 'social network' of Marvel super heros, explore some topics in social network analysis applied to this graph.
 Using the 'hero-network.csv' data, generate a network and explore this network.

+If you use any algorithms not described in class, make sure to include an explanation.

 _Possible Questions:_
 Describe any pattern you see in the communities.
 Is there a clear cluster for To what degree is this network connected?
 Is there clear 'homophily' in its structure?